 Executive Vice President, Chief Financial Officer and Treasurer of the Company and Trustee of the ESOP Committee since May 2016.
-Previously, Chief Financial Officer, Treasurer and Trustee of the ESOP Committee from July 2015 to May 2016 and Chief Financial Officer and Treasurer from 1999 to July 2015.
-Qualifications include extensive business and accounting experience serving as an Officer of the Company for 32 years and on the Board of the Company for seven years.
+Qualifications include extensive business and accounting experience serving as an Officer of the Company for 33 years and on the Board of the Company for eight years.
 Director since 2016.
-Age 63.
+Age 64.